 Seymour was not available for comment Monday but told reporters after the game he was sorry for letting his teammates down.

-Before word of the fine came down, coach Tom Cable said at his weekly media briefing that Seymour "texted me last night and feels bad about it and knows he was wrong,
+Before word of the fine came down, coach Tom Cable said at his weekly media briefing that Seymour "texted me last night and feels bad about it and knows he was wrong, and we'll move forward."

 Considered a defensive leader and enjoying one of his best seasons going into the Pittsburgh game, Seymour has a reputation for occasionally playing outside of the rules.
 He received two fines last season, $7,500 for pulling the hair of Denver tackle Ryan Clady on Sept.
 27 and $10,000 for hitting after the whistle against Cleveland on Dec.
 27.